 - Groups that are specific to the Path Program (formerly known as Early Psychosis Clinic)

 Electroconvulsive therapy (ECT) is available for people suffering from particular behavioral and emotional disturbances, including some forms of depression, bipolar disorder, and schizophrenia.
 It is most often used in the treatment of severe depression that has not responded to medications and psychotherapy.
-This treatment is offered through a partnership between Langley Porter Psychiatric Hospital & Clinics and the Ambulatory Services Center of UCSF Medical Center.
+This treatment is offered through a partnership between Langley Porter Psychiatric Hospital and Clinics and the Ambulatory Services Center of UCSF Medical Center.